Updated on September 2, 2022

 For detailed information, see ASHA Guidance to SLPs Regarding Aerosol Generating Procedures.

-Surgical masks are acceptable as PPE for other services provided by audiologists and SLPs that have lower transmission risks than AGPs.
-“FDA-cleared surgical masks are designed to protect against splashes and sprays and are prioritized for use when such exposures are anticipated” the CDC states.
+Surgical masks are acceptable PPE for other services provided by audiologists and SLPs that have lower transmission risks than AGPs.
+“FDA-cleared surgical masks are designed to protect against splashes and sprays and are prioritized for use when such exposures are anticipated,” the CDC states.

-If you’re modifying recommended best practices, make sure you’ve documented informed consent from the client/student or caregiver.
+If you’re modifying recommended best practices, make sure you’ve documented informed consent from the patient/client/student or caregiver.

 Here are some examples of how masks can negatively affect services:

-For low-risk, non-AGPs provided to clients/students who do not have COVID-19, modifications to mask use may include (but are not limited to) the following:
+For non-AGPs provided to clients/students who do not have COVID-19, modifications to service delivery may include (but are not limited to) the following:

 It’s important to note that there is no documented clinical evidence on how these modifications impact effectiveness of overall infection control processes used in clinical practice.